BricL/CC3.SpriteEffect/README(e).md

 ## Notes
 ### 2D-Rendering-in-3D (RenderRoot2D Component)

 The RenderRoot2D component allows the 2D sprite to be rendered in 3D space to acrchive a 3D UI.
-The rendering order follows the same rules as the Canvas, and the depth order with other 3D object is determined by the z-bugger.
+The rendering order follows the same rules as the Canvas, and the depth order with other 3D object is determined by the z-buffer.
 Therefore, the Depth Test needs to be enabled.

 The Sprite Effect supports an easy way to enable the Depth Test by following the steps bellow: